curability4apish/IsaacHash/README.md

 - Customizable

 In `hash.js`, you are encouraged to customize your secret 256-bit salt.
 It mitigates the risks that your passwords being cracked by preventing pre-calculated attack.
+I've also developed a [tool](https://github.com/curability4apish/BogoTRNG) to generate it.

 ```
 seed(isaac.state, binaryStringToArray(decompose(yourSalt)));